-- k.
-All newly-graded areas in or adjacent to the public right-of-way shall not exceed a 3:1 (horizontal:vertical) ratio, - I. A layer of mulch 2 to 4 inches thick shall be applied in all landscape areas. - 51.
+- 47. Landscape and irrigation improvement plans shall be submitted for review and approval by the Community Development Department, Maintenance Department, and City Engineer that meet the requirements of Chapter 17.80 of the CMC. - 48.
 Three sets of the final landscape and irrigation plans shall be submitted with the grading and improvement plans for review and approval by the Community Development Department, Engineering Department, and the Maintenance Department.
 These plans shall be approved prior to issuance of grading or encroachment permits.
-The landscape and irrigation plans shall be prepared by a landscape architect; have overall dimensions of 24 inches by 36 inches; contain approval blocks for the Community Development Director, City Engineer, and Maintenance Department; and show all existing and proposed public utilities within the project limits. - 52.
-Landscaping is to be maintained by the individual property owner(s) and/or the HOA and/or CFD and shall be installed in conformance with the approved plans prior to occupancy of the individual residence(s). - 53.
-Landscaping is subject to inspection by the Maintenance Department and must be guaranteed for one year from the date of acceptance of the subdivision improvements by the City Council. - 54.
+The landscape and irrigation plans shall be prepared by a landscape architect; have overall dimensions of 24 inches by 36 inches; contain approval signature blocks for the Community Development Director, City Engineer, and Maintenance Department; and show all existing and proposed public utilities within the Project limits. - 49.
+Landscaping is to be maintained by the individual property owner(s) and/or the HOA and/or CFD and/or the LMD and shall be installed in conformance with the approved plans prior to occupancy of the individual residence(s). - 50.
+Landscaping is subject to inspection by the Maintenance Department and must be guaranteed for one year from the date of acceptance of the subdivision improvements by the City Council. - 51.
 Installation of all irrigation and landscaping shall be performed by a licensed contractor.
 Open trench inspection of the irrigation installation in City right-of-way is subject to approval of the City Maintenance Department.
-Prior to the final inspection by the Maintenance Department, the installation shall be approved by the landscape architect. - 55.
+Prior to the final inspection by the Maintenance Department, the installation shall be approved by the landscape architect. - 52.
 All trees shall be planted at least 10 feet away from any public water, sewer, or storm drain lines, unless a closer location is approved by the City.
 All trees shall be planted at least 10 feet away from any oil pipeline, unless a closer location is approved by the pipeline easement holder and operator.
 All trees shall be installed with support staking.
 All nursery stakes must be removed from trees.
-All trees planted within 8 feet of a sidewalk, trail, or driveway shall be installed with root guards. - 56.
-Prior to issuance of a certificate of occupancy for the first residence (including model homes) the landscaping and irrigation improvements are required to be installed in the 24-foot-wide landscape corridor along the project's Marsh Creek Road frontage on lots 1 and 2; in the area between the sound fences on lots 1 and 2; the above-noted 24-foot-wide landscape corridor; and in the Marsh Creek Road median islands adjacent to the project. - 57.
-The developer shall maintain the Marsh Creek Road landscaped medians adjacent to the project for a period of 90 days after final approval of the subdivision improvements by the City Council.
+All trees planted within 8 feet of a sidewalk, trail, or driveway shall be installed with root guards. - 53.
+Prior to issuance of a certificate of occupancy for the first residence (including model homes) the landscaping and irrigation improvements are required to be installed in the 24-foot-wide landscape corridor along the Project's Marsh Creek Road frontage on Lots 1 and 2; in the area between the sound fences on Lots 1 and 2; the above-noted 24-foot-wide landscape corridor; and in the Marsh Creek Road median islands adjacent to the Project. - 54.
+The Developer shall maintain the Marsh Creek Road landscaped medians adjacent to the Project for a period of 90 days after final approval of the subdivision improvements by the City Council.
 Prior to release of the Developer's maintenance responsibilities, all landscaped areas shall be inspected by representatives of the City Engineer and Maintenance Departments.
 This inspection shall include a water audit of the landscaped areas to identify any irrigation problems.
 The water audit shall be performed by City staff or contracted for by City staff and paid for by the Developer, at the City's sole discretion.
 All corrective measures shall be made as called for in the water audit and the punch list prepared by City staff and as-built plans (on reproducible Mylar or in a format approved by the City Engineer) shall be submitted to the City Engineer prior to the release of the Developer's responsibilities.